-5 Conclusions
+6 Conclusions

 Activity-centered approaches are limited in modeling data-intensive processes.
 Such limitations can be translated into a set of requirements that foster the ability to process models evolve in data-intensive landscapes.
-Emergent objectcentered approaches do not successfully satisfy all requirements, which may be correlated with their limited practical applicability and impact.
-Such approaches provide important principles to satisfy the introduced requirements.
-More mature object-centered models can benefit from their mutual support.
+Emergent object-centered approaches do not successfully satisfy all requirements, which may be correlated with their limited practical applicability, but provide key principles.